bekk/bekk-christmas/post/react/making-sounds-with-react-and-tone-js.md

 \
 For the rest of this article we will utilize the notes C, D, E, G and A. This creates what is known as the C Major Pentatonic Scale.
 Why these notes and this scale?
 In simple terms, it means all the notes sound good together, but the why is beyond the scope of this article.
 Thus increasing our chance of making something that sounds musical.

-First we’ll import Tone.JS, create a synth and play one of the five chosen notes when they’re pressed.\
+First we’ll import Tone.JS, create a synth and play one of the five chosen notes when they’re pressed.
-\

 <iframe src="https://codesandbox.io/embed/tonejs-react-part-1-x6463?fontsize=14&hidenavigation=1&theme=dark"
-     style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;"
+     style="width:100%; height:600px; border:0; border-radius: 4px; overflow:hidden;"
      title="ToneJS + React part 1"
      allow="accelerometer; ambient-light-sensor; camera; encrypted-media; geolocation; gyroscope; hid; microphone; midi; payment; usb; vr; xr-spatial-tracking" sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts"